KnowPulse-KnowledgeBase/helium-exporter/_episodes/02-how-to-export-rawphenotypic-data-and-germplasm-using-Helium-Data-Exporter.md

 ---
-title: "How to export rawphenotypic data and germplasm using Helium Data Exporter"
+title: "How to export raw phenotypic data and germplasm using Helium Data Exporter"
 teaching: 10
 exercises: 10
 questions: